SODA Spotlight: Aryana Motlagh's Personal Connection to Organ Donation

 A: Students should educate their friends and family about organ donation because it's a matter of life and death for so many people.
 I care deeply about organ donation because of my dad.
 He is on dialysis, waiting for someone to save his life with transplant.

-You have the power to give life to people like Aryana's dad.
 Register to be an organ donor here!

 Q: What advice would you give to students who want to start a SODA chapter?